A bold statement for those living within the industrial prison

 As a tool to discuss the limits and ideals of

-human rights within a carceral state, artists at Stateville Prison, who
+human rights within a carceral state, artists at Stateville Prison,

-struggle daily for their own human rights, created block prints of each
+struggle daily for their own human rights, created block prints of

 article in the Universal Declaration of Human Rights.
 The process of